jayf/Respond/README.md

 - WARNING: Do not include @font-face rules inside a media query.
 This will crash IE7 and IE8.
 Simply place @font-face rules in the wide open, as a sibling to other media queries.
 Isolated test here to demostrate (note: test crashes IE 7&8): http://jsfiddle.net/scottjehl/Ejyj5/1/

-- Now supporting media queries in EM units, but with a fixed conversion of 1em = 16px
+- Now supporting media queries in EM units, but with a hardcoded conversion of 1em = 16px

 <pre>
     @media screen and (min-width: 55.5em){